Wide Column model

 • If you use secondary indexes or search indexes to accelerate data queries, take note of the limits on the indexes.
 For more information, see Secondary index limits and Search index limits.

-• If you use SQL to query and analyze data, take note of the limits on SQL queries.
+• If you use SQL statements to query and analyze data, take note of the limits on SQL queries.
 For more information, see SQL limits.

 Description